moechofe/lowresrmx/asset.dev/manual.md

 Example of a flappy letter going down by gravity and up when tapping on the screen:

-    sprite 0,0,shown.h/2,226
+    SPRITE 0,0,SHOWN.H/2,226
     gravity=3
-    do
+    DO
-        wait vbl
+        WAIT VBL
-        x=sprite.x(0)+1
+        x=SPRITE.X(0)+1
-        if x+8>shown.w then x=0
+        IF x+8>SHOWN.W THEN X=0
-        if tap then gravity=-9
+        IF TAP THEN gravity=-9
-        y=clamp(sprite.y(0)+gravity,0,shown.h-8)
+        y=CLAMP(SPRITE.Y(0)+GRAVITY,0,SHOWN.H-8)
-        gravity=min(3,gravity+1)
+        gravity=MIN(3,gravity+1)
-        sprite 0,x,y,
+        SPRITE 0,x,y,
-    loop
+    LOOP

 #### `x =TOUCH.X`<br>`y =TOUCH.Y`

-Returns the last pixel position `x`,`y` touched.
+Returns the last pixel position `x, y` touched.
 It returns a floating-point number, with a 1/16 pixel precisions.

-    do
+    DO
-        cls
+        CLS
-        print touch.x;",";touch.y
+        PRINT TOUCH.X;",";TOUCH.Y
-        wait vbl
+        WAIT VBL
-    loop
+    LOOP

 #### `KEYBOARD ON`<br>`KEYBOARD OFF`

 Show or hide the device virtual keyboard.
 Because user can hide the keybord using a dedicated key, do not assume the keyboard is visible.
-Use [`KEYBOARD ON`](#height-keyboard) inside a loop or rely on `=KEYBOARD` to detect when the keyboard is shown or not.
+Use `KEYBOARD ON` inside a loop or rely on `=KEYBOARD` to detect when the keyboard is shown or not.

 #### `height =KEYBOARD`